divblox/divblox.github.io/the-basics.md

 ### Navigation

 Divblox tries to simplify the generic processes of app creation as much as possible.
-As such, the navigation tab is where you can create menus whihc can be later placed into navigation components across your project easily.
+As such, the navigation tab is where you can create menus which can be later placed into navigation components across your project easily.

 ![navigation](_the-basics-media/_1-config-media/dx-setup-navigation.png)